maciek30-byte/rentalDronNg/README.md

 # AngularRentalProject

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.3.
+This is project of webapp to rent a dron :)

 ## Development server